 It is this connection between then and now that enriches our understanding of the human experience.
 It offers the possibility of discovering who we were, who we are now, and more profoundly, hints at who we may become.

-Today, he lives in the Pacific Northwest and travels within the States and abroad in pursuit of his work and greater understanding with his best friend Lulu, the Collie Patou.
+Today, he lives in Santa Fe, New Mexico and travels within the States and abroad in pursuit of his work and greater understanding with his best friend Lulu, the Collie Patou.

 monovita /mono-vita/: in Latin, means one life.